THE AMP MODS

 Final Word

-Start with floor mats, console organizer, and wireless charger.
+Start with the best Tesla floor mats first — they're the single highest-impact accessory for the Model 3.
+Add the console organizer and wireless charger next.
 Those three changes will make the car feel significantly more premium from day one.
 Add the dashcam and mud flaps before a road trip.
 The rest is bonus.

 Find your perfect Tesla upgrade bundle